 But I never wish I’d brought more.
 In fact there’s always a couple of tops I never wear and that pouch of random bits I never open.
 So, what’s in Tors bag ….?

-Now it may be falling apart, with the zip broken years ago and the side straps frayed away and the bottom slowly disintegrating from years of being dumped on dusty backpacking trails, but it’s mine and I love it.
+Now it may be falling apart, with the zip broken years ago and the side straps frayed away and the bottom slowly disintegrating from years of being dumped on dusty backpacking trails, but it’s my backpack and I love it.
 I’m also a terrible miser, hate spending money and what if I don’t love a new bag as much as I love this one?

 And what’s not to love?
 It’s a simple design, with a single zipped main compartment meaning I can easily access precisely what I need.
 There’s one small front compartment, perfect for my toothbrush and deodorant (and, shh, don’t tell anyone but also where I keep my dirty socks).
 And that’s it!
 No extra pockets or unnecessary straps or hidden compartments.